Nominating items for the Flora and Fauna Guarantee List (FFG Act List)

 If a taxon below the sub-species level or a narrowly defined community is being nominated, then in addition to evidence showing that a relevant primary criterion is satisfied, a statement of evidence of a special nature conservation need to conserve the item should also be included.

-Anyone nominating an item for listing must present a case that the item meets the criteria to be listed or 'de-listed' as set down in the Regulations.
-Brief, specific evidence of decline, or critical information relevant to susceptibility to future threats, should be provided.
+Anyone nominating an item for listing must present evidence that the item meets the criteria to be listed or 'de-listed' as set out in the FFG Regulations.
+Brief, specific evidence of population size, decline, or critical information relevant to susceptibility to future threats, should be provided.

 These information requirements are not intended to make it difficult for people to make nominations, but rather to prevent delays in processing nominations.
-Nominators need to put up a reasonable case so that the SAC can quickly and efficiently make a judgment on whether an item is threatened or threatening and should be listed, or whether an item is no longer a problem and can be de-listed.
-The SAC is not principally an investigating body but a decision-making committee.
+Nominators need to present a reasonable case so that the SAC can efficiently make a judgment on whether an item is threatened or a potentially threatening process and should be listed, or whether an item is no longer eligible and should be de-listed.

 The SAC may reject a listing nomination if:

-- the nomination is for a recategorisation amendment (e.g. upgrading or downgrading a listed taxon) and the Committee considers that a reassessment would not result in a change to the category of threat
+• - the nomination is for a recategorisation amendment (e.g. upgrading or downgrading a listed taxon) and the SAC considers that a reassessment would not result in a change to the category of threat

 Nominations for taxa or communities must provide information to demonstrate that the taxon or community is threatened with extinction in Victoria.
 You may also provide information about the taxon’s status in other States and Territories.